Department of Biology

 Basic ecological relationships of organisms to each other and to their physical environment.
 Topics include limiting factors, population dynamics, and evolutionary processes.
 Emphasis is placed on applications to the human condition.
 Two hours lectures and three hours laboratory.
 Not acceptable for the major or minor.
 Lab fee required.
 Satisfies general education requirement Area B2 Life Sciences.

-Cell structure and function with emphasis on molecular aspects.
-Three hours lecture and three hours laboratory.
-Prerequisites: ENGL 1109 or equivalent and MATH 1050 (with a C or better) or CHEM 1010 or CHEM 1000.
-Lab fee required.
+Requisite(s): Prerequisites: ENGL 1109 or equivalent and MATH 1050 (with a C or better) or CHEM 1010 or CHEM 1000.

 Function, form, and diversity of animals.
 Emphasis placed on the solutions to problems of survival and reproduction and the evolutionary relationships among various animal groups.
 Three hours lecture and three hours laboratory.
 Prerequisites: ENGL 1109 or equivalent and either MATH 1050 (or equivalent, with a C or better) or one of MATH 1209, MATH 2200, KINE 2018, PSYC 2018 or SOC 2208.
 Lab fee required.